Defines a new procedural language for a database.

 The PL/pgSQL language is registered in all databases by default.

-Greenplum Database has a language handler for PL/R, but the PL/R language package is not pre-installed with Greenplum Database.
-A package is available for PL/Tcl that you can enable.
+Greenplum Database also has language handlers for PL/Java and PL/R, but those languages are not pre-installed with Greenplum Database.
 See the Procedural Languages section in the PostgreSQL documentation for more information.

 - Specifies the name of the procedural programming language to be defined.